microsoft/PubSec-Info-Assistant/docs/transparency.md

 Note that there are several potential security concerns with LangChain and the ability for agents to enable unintended consequences.
 Usage of this feature should be carefully evaluated.

-### Tabular Math Operations
+### Tabular Data Assistant

-This capability leverages the LangChain technology to enable LLMs to assist with tabular math questions.
+This capability leverages the LangChain technology to enable LLMs to assist with tabular data processing questions.
 This is an experimental feature which may provide incorrect answers, or partial answers if data is not available at the time of calculation.
 This feature is not a replacement for dedicated tabular data processing tools.

 Note that there are several potential security concerns with LangChain and the ability for agents to enable unintended consequences.
 Usage of this feature should be carefully evaluated.